satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T16_Searching with Solr.md

 Congratulations!!!

 You installed and integrated Solr on HDP.
 Indexed a csv file through map reduce and successfully executed a Solr query against the index!

-Next steps are now installing Solr in SolrCloud mode on an HDP cluster, index real files and create a nice web app so that buisness users can easily search for information stored on Hadoop.
+Next steps are now installing Solr in SolrCloud mode on an HDP cluster, index real files and create a nice web app so that business users can easily search for information stored on Hadoop.
 I hope this was useful and you had fun!